uselagoon/lagoon/docs/using_lagoon/setup_project.md

 Please have the following information ready for your Lagoon Administrator:

-- SSH-Public Keys of everybody that will work on this project
+- SSH Public Keys, email addresses and the names of everybody that will work on this project
 - The URL of the Git repository which will host the code (git@example.com:test/test.git)
 - The Git branch you would like to use as your production environment (see [Environment Types](./environment_types.md))
 - Which Branches and Pull Requests you would like to deploy.
 Lagoon allows to filter Branches by their name with Regex, and Pull Requests by title again with Regex.